 Starting anything new – especially a diet – can be a bit scary and overwhelming.
 Starting Keto is no different, especially because there is so much information out there.

-It can be hard to work out what to trust and where to begin.
+It can be hard to work out what to trust, where to begin, and to understand what benefits you can expect.

-But there are a few things that are non-negotiable when starting Keto.
+But there are a few things that are non-negotiable as a beginner to Keto.

 Here’s my list of 10 things I wish I knew before starting keto.